Southside Food Co-op, Inc. (SSFC)

 In developing the cooperative, Rev. Bernadine is bringing her years of experience, relationships, and trust as a pastor and healer at Cornerstone Family Christian Center alongside her husband Bishop Mark Harvin who serve the Englewood and West Englewood.
 In engaging in the laborious work to build a cooperative, Rev. Harvin was inspired by this quote by author Toni Sorenson: “When you learn to see your struggles as opportunities to become stronger, better, wiser, then your thinking shifts from "I can't do this" to "I must do this.”

 SSFC is partnering with experienced cooperative developers, Food Cooperative Initiative and Columinate to design the cooperative in a way that harness wisdom and meets the needs of local residents.
-The co-op also builds on and supports the work of local urban agriculture advocates, including Grow Greater Englewood, an organization that has worked to create land access for local farmers.
+The co-op also builds on and supports the work of local urban agriculture advocates, ChiFresh Kitchen where the 1st Micro Store will be located and Grow Greater Englewood, an organization that has worked to create land access for local farmers.

-SSFC recently surpassed 100 member/owners.
-These member/owners, alongside SSFC’s steering committee, are eager to take the next steps to bring the cooperative to the Southside of Chicago.
+SSFC recently surpassed 140+ member/owners.
+These member/owners, alongside SSFC’s Board of Directors, are eager to take the next steps to bring the cooperative to the South Side of Chicago.
 Through this cooperative development work, SSFC will engage residents with food in a new way - a way that promotes food sovereignty and autonomy.
-South siders will directly impact their own food access by coming together around a collective vision and the hard work of bringing that vision to life.
+South Siders will directly impact their own food access by coming together around a collective vision and the hard work of bringing that vision to life.
 Once SSFC opens, we believe it will be a transformative asset for the south side and a place that embodies how our relationship to food should be.

 Our goals as a Cooperative: